Samurai cinema: Western cinema

 Initially early samurai films were influenced by the still growing Western film genre before and during World War II.
 Since then both genres have had a healthy impact on one another.
 Two forefathers of the genre, Akira Kurosawa and Masaki Kobayashi, were influenced by American film directors such as John Ford.

 A number of western movies have re-told the samurai movie in a Western context, particularly Spaghetti Westerns.
 Italian director Sergio Leone's A Fistful of Dollars and Walter Hill's Last Man Standing are both remakes of Yojimbo.
-Clint Eastwood's Man with No Name character was modeled to some degree on Mifune's wandering ronin character that appeared in so many of his films.
+Clint Eastwood's Man with No Name character was modeled to some degree on Mifune's wandering rōnin character that appeared in so many of his films.
 The Hidden Fortress influenced George Lucas when he made Star Wars.
 Seven Samurai has been remade as a Western and a science fiction context film, The Magnificent Seven and Battle Beyond the Stars.
 Other samurai influenced western movies include Charles Bronson and Toshirō Mifune in Red Sun (1971), David Mamet's Ronin (with Jean Reno and Robert De Niro), Six-String Samurai (1998) and Ghost Dog: The Way of the Samurai (1999).

 Seven Samurai was highly influential, often seen as one of the most "remade, reworked, referenced" films in cinema.
 It made the "assembling the team" trope popular in movies and other media; this has since become a common trope in many action movies and heist films.
 The visuals, plot and dialogue of Seven Samurai have inspired a wide range of filmmakers, ranging from George Lucas to Quentin Tarantino.
 Elements from Seven Samurai have been borrowed by many films, with examples including plot elements in films such as Three Amigos (1986) by John Landis, visual elements in large-scale battle scenes of films such as The Lord of the Rings: The Two Towers (2002) and The Matrix Revolutions (2003), and borrowed scenes in George Miller's Mad Max: Fury Road (2015).

 The Zatoichi character was re-made as Blind Fury in the United States, starring Rutger Hauer as a blind swordsman living in the modern US.
 Most recently, The Last Samurai (2003), the story being loosely based on the true historical French officer Jules Brunet assisting Japanese samurai in rebellion against the Emperor.